Epsom salt is a pregnant woman’s ally.

 Here’s a look at the benefits of using Epsom salt during pregnancy.

-Epsom salt isn’t actually salt.
-That’s because it doesn’t contain sodium chloride.
+Epsom salt shouldn’t be confused with table salt.
 Epsom salt is a crystalized form of magnesium and sulfate, two naturally occurring minerals.

-These crystalized minerals were originally discovered as the “salt” we call them today in Epsom, England.
+These crystalized minerals were originally discovered in Epsom, England.
 Epsom salt has been in use for centuries.

 Pregnant women can use Epsom salt while soaking in a tub.
 Epsom salt dissolves very easily in water.
 Many athletes use it in the bath to relieve sore muscles.
 They swear that it helps muscles recover after a hard workout.

 Mix about 2 cups of Epsom salt into a warm bath and soak for about 12 to 15 minutes.
 Be sure to keep the water temperature comfortable and not scalding.
 Raising your body temperature too high by soaking in a hot tub is dangerous for your baby-to-be.
 For this reason, hot tubs (or very hot bath water) should be avoided during pregnancy.

 There are several benefits to taking Epsom salt baths during pregnancy.
 These are the top five reasons pregnant women recommend it.

 Pregnant women may find that a bath with Epsom salt helps ease sore muscles and back pain.
 It’s often recommended to treat leg cramps, a common problem during pregnancy.

 2. Skin soother